HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
       Source code:

-      void "func1" {                         int func2( int a, b ) {                 int func3( ) { }
+      void func1 {                           void func2( int a, b ) {                  int func3( int a, b ) {
-         func2( 500, 300 );                     int local1, local2;
+         func2( 500, 300 );                     int local1, local2;                       return( a + b );
-      }                                       }                                          func3( a, b );
+      }                                      }                                         }

       Assembly:

-      "func1"                                "func2"                                 "func3"

-      LDI ARG0, 500
+      func1:   LDI ARG0, 500
                LDI ARG1, 300
-      BL  RL, "func1"      -------------->   ST -8(SP), RL
+               BL  RL,   func1   -------->   func2:   ST -8(SP), RL
                                                       LDO SP, 56(SP)

                                                       ...

-                                             BL RL, "func2"      -------------->     ...
+                                                      BL RL,  func3     --------->    func3: ADD RET0, ACRG0, ARG1

-                                             ...                 <--------------     BV RL
+                                                      ...               <--------            BV (RL)

                                                       LDO -56(SP), SP
                                                       LD RL, -8(SP)
-      ...                  <--------------   BV RL
+      ...                        <--------            BV (RL)
 ```

 The caller "func1" will produce its arguments and stores them in ARG0 and ARG1, as in the example before.
 If there were more than four arguments, they would have been stored with a ST instruction in their stack frame location.
 The callee "func2" is this time a procedure that calls another procedure and this needs a stack frame.
 First, the return link is saved to the frame marker of "Func1".
-RL will be overwritten by the call to "func3" and hence needs to be saved.
+RL would be overwritten by the call to "func3" and hence needs to be saved.
 Next the stack frame for "Func2" is allocated.
 The size is 32bytes for the frame marker, 16 bytes for the 4 arguments ARG0 to ARG1.
 Note that even when there are fewer than 4 arguments, the space is allocated.
 Finally there are two local variables.
 In sum the frame is 56 bytes.
 The LDO instruction will move the stack accordingly.

-The "func2" procedure will its business and make a call to "func3".
+The "func2" procedure will do its business and make a call to "func3".
 The parameters are prepared and a BL instruction branches to "func3". "func3" is a leaf procedure and there is no need for saving RL.
 If "func3" has local variables, then a frame will be allocated.
 Also, if "func3" would use a callee save register, there needs to be a spill area to save them before usage.
-The spill area is a pat of the local data area too. "func3" returns with the BV instruction as before.
+The spill area is a part of the local data area too. "func3" returns with the BV instruction as before.

 When "func2" returns, it will deallocate the stack frame by moving SP back to the previous frame, load the saved return link into RL and a BV instructions branches back to the aller "func1".
 Phew.

 ### Long calls

-There is the situation where in a very large module the BL instruction cannot reach the target function.
-In this case, the BL instruction is replaced by two-instruction sequence to implement a "long call".
+The branch instruction has a reach of +/- 8Mbytes.
+There is the situation where in a very large module the branch instruction cannot reach the target function.
+In this case, the **B** instruction is replaced by two-instruction sequence to implement a "long call".

 ```
       Source code:

-      void "func1" {                                         int func2( int a, b ) {
+      void func1 {                                             int func2( int a, b ) {
          func( 500, 300 );                                        return( a + b );
       }                                                        }

       Assembly:

-      Caller "func1"                                         Callee "func2"

-      LDI ARG0, 500
+      func1:   LDI  ARG0, 500
                LDI  ARG1, 300
-      LDIL R1, L%"func2"
+               LDIL R1,   L%func2
-      BE   RL, R%"func2" ( SR4, R1 )    ---------------->    ADD RET0, ACRG0, ARG1
+               BE.L RL,   R%func2 ( SR4, R1 )   ---------->   func2:  ADD RET0, ACRG0, ARG1
-      ...                               <---------------     BV RL
+               ...                              <---------            BV RL

+               BV RL
 ```

 The function address is loaded by loading the left-hand portion with LDIL instruction and performing a BE instruction, adding the right-hand portion of the function address to R1.
 The segment used is SR4 which by definition tracks the code segment.
+Note that the function address is a segment relative address.
+The **BE** instruction uses a segment relative offset stored in R1.
+This address is however only know when the module is placed in the code segment at its address.
+A linker is expected to
+"patch" the LDIL / BE instruction sequence with the final address of the function.
+Since the **BV** return instruction always works segment relative, no fix is required here.

+// ??? **note** what if we would use the BR instruction ?
+We would need: LDIL / LDO to create the relative value and BR to jump.
+That is three instructions...

 ### Module data access